AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 I want to add an apple to my basket.
 ````

 Here, what is important is to select the keywords and to create a test from it.
 The test is going to impact the design of the code, this is important.
 We need to understand what the client wants and it may be worth asking for more details if the specifiations or user stories are not clear enough.
+To ask how the user is expected to use the programme.
 Here is one possibility for the test.

 ````ruby
 Feature test